Vitor238/Covid19-Brasil/README-EN.md

 ## Download app

-You can download it by clicking on this [link](https://github.com/Vitor238/Covid19-Brasil/releases/download/v2.0.0/covid19brasil.apk)
+You can download it by clicking on this [link](https://github.com/Vitor238/Covid19-Brasil/releases/download/v2.0.1/covid19brasil.apk)

+Minimum Android version: Jelly Bean (Android 4.3, API 18)

 ## Building the project